 - Temporarily enable debug mode during the upgrade (optional but recommended).

 Before upgrading, login to your ProcessWire admin under a superuser account.
 This is not required to upgrade, but is recommended for more verbose output during the upgrade.
+As with any upgrade, backup first (your site’s files and database).
 Upgrading from one version of ProcessWire to another is a matter of deleting/replacing these files and directories from your old version, and putting in fresh copies from the new version:

-Removing and replacing the above directory/files is typically the primary thing you need to do in order to upgrade.
-But please see the version-to-version specific upgrade notes documented in your version's README.md file.
+Unless otherwise noted in the version’s README file, removing and replacing the above directory/files is typically the primary thing you need to do in order to upgrade.
 Further below are more details about how you should replace the files mentioned above.

 After replacing the /wire/ directory (and the other two files if needed), hit reload in your browser, anywhere in the ProcessWire admin.
 You should see messages at the top of your screen about updates that were applied.
 Depending on which version you are upgrading from, you might also see error messages–this is normal.
 Keep hitting reload in your browser until you no longer see any upgrade related messages (up to 5 reloads may be necessary).